Coverage Axis++: Efficient Inner Point Selection for 3D Shape Skeletonization: Method

-\paragraph{Complexity} Algorithm \ref{heuristic} has a polynomial complexity.
-Specifically, computing $Cove_i$ and $Unif_i$ costs $O(|S|)$ and $O(|V|)$ operations.
-Hence summing up for all $p_i\in P^-$ gives complexity $O(|P|\cdot|S|)$, considering $|V|$ is usually very small compared to $|S|$ and $|P|$.
-Standardizing $\mathbf{Cove}$ and $\mathbf{Unif}$, as well as sorting, each take $O(|P|)$ operations.
+Our method (Algorithm \ref{heuristic}) has a polynomial complexity.
+Specifically, computing $Cov_i$ and $Centr_i$ costs $O(|S|)$ operations, while $Unif_i$ requires $O(|V|)$ operations.
+Hence summing up for all $p_i\in P^-$ gives complexity $O(|P|\cdot|S|)$, considering that $|V|$ is usually very small compared to $|S|$ and $|P|$.
+Standardizing $\mathbf{Cov}$, $\mathbf{Unif}$ and $\mathbf{Centr}$, as well as sorting, each take $O(|P|)$ operations.
 Taking into account that the procedure repeats for a maximum of $|V|$ times, the overall complexity of Algorithm \ref{heuristic} can be expressed as $O(|S|\cdot|P|\cdot |V|)$.
 Fig.~\ref{fig:time_ablation} validates this complexity empirically by illustrating the impact of different set sizes $|P|$, $|S|$ and $|V|$ on the running time of Coverage Axis++.
 In contrast, Coverage Axis requires an exponential cost in the worst case.
 Although modern solvers accelerate the solving process, long computation time is incurred in the worst case; See Tab.~\ref{table:QMAT}.